 Apart from that, both come with a screenshot tool.
 In Firefox, you can take a screenshot by pressing Ctrl+Shift+S or right-clicking on a space and then clicking on the “take a screenshot” option.
 You can take a screenshot of a region, visible page, and even the whole page.
 It can be copied and downloaded as a png file.

-With Opera, the screenshot tool can be accessed with Ctrl+Shift+5, which allows selecting the area.
+With Opera, the screenshot tool can be accessed with Ctrl+Shift+5, allowing selecting the area.
 The taken screenshot can be saved as an image and a PDF file.

 Finally, both allow adding and removing the home screen background wallpaper.